hoppergee/solidservice/README.md

 result.email
 ```

-## Servcie success by default
+## service success by default

-If you don't call above 4 methods, the servcie will be marked as success by default.
+If you don't call above 4 methods, the service will be marked as success by default.
 It's some those service which just want to execute some action and don't want to return any thing.

 ```ruby
 class ACommandService < SolidService::Base